 4. Be sure and ask the provider if there is a fee to port the number.

-5. You will have to complete a third party authorization form, or a voice request that the new provider will give you to specifically request and authorize the number be ported.
+5. You will have to complete a third-party authorization form or a voice request that the new provider will give you to specifically request and authorize the number to be ported.
 Otherwise, your old provider will not release the number to a new phone provider.

 Most phone porting happens in one business day, but if it doesn’t fall under the FCC’s simple port guidelines, it can take several days.